Life and health shouldn’t be for sale

 The Alec Smith Emergency Insulin act passed the House but didn’t make it to the Governor’s desk.
 A working group was tasked with tackling the issue of emergency insulin through the summer and fall.
 The Governor was ready to call a special session to pass the bill if agreement was reached.
 The trouble is the Manufacturer Fee.
 Prescription drug corporations don’t want to take responsibility and pay it.

-The cost of insulin has tripled in the last 10 years.
-Studies indicate that one in four diabetics have resorted to rationing their insulin due to affordability.
+The cost of insulin has tripled in the last ten years.
+Studies indicate that 1 in 4 diabetics have resorted to rationing their insulin due to affordability.
 We have had this drug for over 100 years, and it has been affordable for most of its history.
 Charles Best, one of the researchers at the University of Toronto who developed insulin, sold the patent for $1, saying “Insulin belongs to the world, not to me.”

 The vision of Charles Best reminds us that health care and medicine are public goods, and we can and must stand together to demand that life saving medicines be affordable for all.
 We already come together to invest in public research in drug development and innovation at public institutions.
 Studies show that half of all pharmaceuticals come from research we fund with our public dollars.
 We pay twice for many of our prescriptions, first with taxes and then at the pharmacy.
 We can’t have price gouging prescription drug corporations in the middle making inaccessible what belongs to all of us.